curso-r/stockfish/README.md

 -   Not every Stockfish option will work: at least when using the bundled version of Stockfish, not every documented option will work with `setoption()`.
-This happens because, as described above, this package comes with Stockfish 11, which is not the most recent version.
+This happens because, as described above, the bundled version has some limitations.
 Options that will not work are labeled with an asterisk.

 -   Times are in milliseconds: unlike most R functions, every method that takes a time interval expects them in milliseconds, not